danielfett/draft-dpop/main.md

    Such uniqueness can be accomplished by encoding (base64url or any other suitable encoding) at least 96 bits of pseudorandom data or by using a version 4 UUID string according to [@RFC4122].
-   The `jti` SHOULD be used by the server for replay detection and prevention, see (#Token_Replay).
+   The `jti` can be used by the server for replay detection and prevention, see (#Token_Replay).
  * `htm`: The HTTP method for the request to which the JWT is attached, as defined in [@!RFC7231] (REQUIRED).